 Eligibility for OHIP coverage of a procedure is not determined by your family doctor or by the Centre for Minor Surgery (CFMS).
 The Ministry of Health has designated a number of procedures to be uninsured by a diagnosis-based system—meaning that certain types of growths, lumps, or bumps are covered while others are not.
 Coverage by OHIP is generally not based on the size of the growth or whether or not it is causing symptoms or discomfort.
 Examples of skin and subcutaneous growths that are generally not covered by OHIP are:

-Visit our Pricing page for procedure cost estimates at CFMS.
+Visit our Pricing page for procedure cost estimates at CFMS in Toronto.

 Will OHIP cover my surgery?